 This is critical!

-Note that Paul never mentions that the Law of Moses has been abolished as his defense!
-He never claims that the Law of Moses does not apply to him!
-I ask you, if you were being accused of breaking a Law that brought the death penalty but believed that the Law had been abolished or repealed, wouldn’t you scream at the top of your lungs that that Law did not apply to you anymore???
+Again, please note that Paul never mentions that the Law of Moses has been abolished as his defense.
+He never claims that the Law of Moses does not apply to him.
+I ask you, seriously, if you were being accused of breaking a Law that brought the death penalty but believed that the Law had been abolished or repealed, wouldn’t you scream at the top of your lungs that that Law did not apply to you anymore???

 Acts 24:17-18 Now after several years I came to bring alms to my nation and to present offerings.
 While I was doing this, they found me purified in the temple, without any crowd or tumult.
 But some Jews from Asia—

 This is Paul’s defense before Governor Felix; ‘I purified myself’ and ‘I presented offerings/sacrifices‘.
 He’s being accused of teaching against and breaking the Law of Moses and his defense is that he actually “kept and observed the Law of Moses”!

 Once again, we have another Holy Spirit inspired Scripture which takes place post-resurrection that describes Paul in Israel, this time to “present offerings” and “purified in the temple”.